The Fortress You Built to Protect Yourself is Your Prison

 Trust isn't about believing other people won't hurt you.
 Trust is about believing you can survive being hurt.

 It's about developing the capacity to want something from someone without guarantees.
-To show up imperfect and needy and difficult and trust that this won't be the end of the world.
+To show up imperfect and needy and difficult without assuming this will destroy everything.

 Trust is the willingness to be inconvenient to someone you care about.
-To have needs.
-To take up space.
-To risk being too much instead of constantly being too little.
+To have needs that aren't easy to meet.
+To take up space instead of constantly making yourself smaller.

-Most of all, trust is about facing the part of yourself that's absolutely desperate for connection and letting it exist without immediately trying to manage it away.
+Most of all, trust is about facing the part of yourself that's desperate for connection and letting it exist without immediately managing it away.

-Changing these patterns isn't demolition - it's renovation.
+Changing these patterns isn't about demolition.
+It's renovation.
 You don't tear down the whole structure; you carefully remove the walls that have become too confining while building new foundations that can actually support who you're becoming.

-It's about developing more sophisticated ways of protecting yourself that don't require complete isolation.
-Learning to be real AND boundaried.
-Vulnerable AND discerning.
-Open AND self-protective.
+It's about developing more sophisticated protection that doesn't require complete isolation.
+Learning to be real and boundaried.
+Vulnerable and discerning.
+Open and self-protective.

-It's letting yourself be angry instead of understanding.
-Needy instead of independent.
-Difficult instead of agreeable.
+It means letting yourself be angry instead of endlessly understanding.
+Needy instead of perpetually independent.
+Difficult instead of eternally agreeable.

-It's risking saying "I need this from you" instead of "I'm fine, don't worry about me."
-It's choosing to be disappointed by someone's actual response rather than protected by never asking for what you want.
+It's risking "I need this from you" instead of "I'm fine, don't worry about me."
+Choosing to be disappointed by someone's actual response rather than protected by never asking for what you want.

 It's the terrifying work of letting yourself want something without knowing if you'll get it.